sustainable-computing-io/kepler-doc/docs/usage/deep_dive.md

 #### EBPF, Hardware Counters, cGroups

-Kepler can utilize a BPF program integrated into the kernel’s pathway to extract process-related resource utilization metrics or use metrics from Hardware Counters or cGroups.
+Kepler can utilize a BPF program integrated into the kernel's pathway to extract process-related resource utilization metrics or use metrics from Hardware Counters or cGroups.
-The type of metrics used to build the model can differ based on the system’s environment.
+The type of metrics used to build the model can differ based on the system's environment.
 For example, it might use hardware counters, or metrics from tools like eBPF or cGroups, depending on what is available in the system that will use the model.

 #### Real-time Component Power Meters